 CAF stands for Caisses d'Allocations Familiales!

-It’s hard to get actual information and condition for getting this benefits from the french government.
+It’s hard to get actual information and condition for getting these benefits from the French government.

 Don’t worry if you are Indian and staying here on any type of Long Stay Student VISA. you are eligible!
 No worries :)

 You would be receiving CAF living in any type of accommodation as long as you are under any contract for your stay.

 Please check VISA type, if you want to know more about Indian Student VISA.